paul-s-lee/Progression-Tracker/README.md

 # Progression-Tracker

+# Progression Tracker is currently under maintenance.
+A bug was found that prevented the stopwatch from incrementing correctly.
+The developer hopes to release it anytime soon.
+Thank you.
 Simple progression tracking application developed via the windows form c# framework

 Progression Tracker a simle progression tracking application that uses the c# windows form framework as a means to implement a GUI.